Raja Huli: Plot

-Raja Huli (Yash) is the son of a rich landlord in Mandya, leads a happy life and spends all time with his friends.
+Raja Huli is the son of a rich landlord in Mandya.
+He leads a happy life and spends all his time with his friends.
 Raja Huli ensures that he is always of some help to his friends.
-One day, he goes to ensure that his friend's love is conveyed to a girl Kaveri (Meghana Raj), who happens to be his ex-flame.
+One day, he goes to ensure that his friend's love is conveyed to a girl named Kaveri, who happens to be his ex-flame.
 As it happens, she falls in love with Raja Huli again.
-But trouble begins here.
-A murder happens and the blame falls on Raja Huli and then some twist and turns that forms the climax.
+But Raja Huli realises that one of his best friends, Jagga, loves Kaveri.
+A murder happens, the blame falls on Raja Huli, and the remaining incidents form the climax.